This summer I took a road trip through one of Europe’s most beautiful mountain ranges: the Dolomites, located in northern Italy.

 What you should bring

 Hiking in the mountains requires good hiking boots.
-The weather in the mountains can be very changeable, so remember to bring warm clothes and at least a wind- and waterproof jacket, even in summer.
+The weather can be very changeable, so remember to bring warm clothes and at least a wind- and waterproof jacket, even in summer.
 You do not need to bring food, tents, sleeping bags or pillows as the hiking huts will supply those things.
 It may be smart to bring a travel sheet for hygiene reasons.

 Travel video from the Dolomites